It’s easier than ever before to start an online business, even without any formal education or business experience.

 The most successful blogs tend to be what many call a niche blog.
 By focusing on one core area of content you are passionate about, you’ll be able to attract more targeted readers to your blog posts, who are likely to buy the products and services you recommend.

 Take for instance my friend, Adam Enfroy.
-He’s a digital marketer turned blogger on pace to hit 7 figures with his blog in 2020, after launching last year.
+He’s a digital marketer turned blogger on pace to hit 7 figures with his blog.

 2. Sell Feet Pics Online

 It sounds weird, sure, but selling feet pics online can be a lucrative venture.
 You don’t have to have “pretty” feet to get started, since there are a ton of niches to work with.
 And you’re not limited to selling to people with foot fetishes – you can sell to stock photo sites and marketing agencies, too.